cRamos71/DataIntegration_and_Exploration/readMe.md

 This project analyzes the relationship between weather conditions and energy consumption patterns in New York City using data from 2023.
 The analysis combines daily weather measurements with real-time energy load data to uncover correlations and trends.

+> This repository is a **forked version** of the original project created in collaboration with a classmate.
+It is shared here for personal reference.

 ## Data Sources

 - **Weather Data**: NYC weather measurements including temperature and humidity